rideone/rideone/README.md

 * [ ] User can filter the list of rides by time, start point, destination, # of spots
 * [ ] User can reserve a ride
 * [ ] User should be notified when the ride reservation is confirmed
+* [ ] The system should auto update availability based on ride reservations

 ## Video Walkthrough